jellevink/randomnumberproject/README.md

 <a name="usercases"></a>
 ### User Cases

-Below are shown three user cases for how this app may be used (a user case for registering to the app, logging into and using the app and reloading the app to generate more exercises).
+Below are shown three user cases for how this app may be used (a user case for registering to the app, logging into and updating user details and logging into and reloading the app to generate more exercises).
 The app may of course be used in other ways.

 User Case: Registering an account:
 ![usercase1](/Documentation/usercase1.png)
-User Case:
+User Case: Changing the details of an account:
 ![usercase2](/Documentation/usercase2.png)
-User Case:
+User Case: Using the app to view exercises:
 ![usercase3](/Documentation/usercase3.png)

 <a name="trello"></a>